African Youth Amílcar Cabral

-African Youth Amílcar Cabral (Juventude Africana Amílcar Cabral) is the youth wing of PAIGC in Guinea-Bissau.
-JAAC was founded on September 12, 1974, in Boé.
+African Youth Amílcar Cabral (Juventude Africana Amílcar Cabral, JAAC) is the youth wing of PAIGC in Guinea-Bissau.
+JAAC was founded on September 12, 1974, in Boe.

 After the separation of PAICV from PAIGC, the Cape Verdean section of JAAC became a separate organization, also called JAAC.
 Today that organization has been renamed Youth of PAICV (Juventude do PAICV).

 JAAC is a member of World Federation of Democratic Youth, although it is no longer active in that organization.
 It used to be a member of the International Union of Students, but the membership is currently frozen.
 JAAC has obtained observer status in the International Union of Socialist Youth.